programmfabrik/easydb-documentation/en/technical/api/db/db.md

 - the rules for user-defined attributes depend on the object type and the `_mask`.
 - other attributes are read-only.
 - an object cannot be linked to the root pool, either on creation or update

+> `_id` and `_id_parent` can be set using a lookup feature, which selects the object using a reference column.
+More information about this feature can be found in the [JSON Import](/webfrontend/datamanagement/lists/jsonimport/jsonimport.html) documentation.

 ### Creation or regular update